26 Celebrities Who Still Live in Their Hometown

 Jamie Lynn Spears; Kentwood, Louisiana

 Raised in Kentwood, Louisiana, with her sister Britney, Jamie Lynn Spears still resides near there today.
-Recently, she told Entertainment Tonight that her sister traveled back home to quarantine with Jamie Lynn and her daughter.
+Last year, she told Entertainment Tonight that her sister traveled back home to quarantine with Jamie Lynn and her daughter.

 Hugh Jackman; Sydney, Australia